Economic history of the United Kingdom: Free trade

 However, while in the 1890s Britain persisted in its free trade policy its major rivals, the U.S. and Germany, turned to high and moderately high tariffs respectively.
 American heavy industry grew faster than Britain and by the 1890s was competing with British machinery and other products in the world market.

-In the decades before the First World War, Britain's exports were elastic to (increasing) foreign tariffs, with one study estimating that Britain's exports would have been 57% higher in 1902, under the counterfactual scenario of worldwide free trade.

 Imperialism of Free Trade

 Historians agree that in the 1840s, Britain adopted a free-trade policy, meaning open markets and no tariffs throughout the empire.
 The debate among historians involves what the implications of free trade actually were.
 "The Imperialism of Free Trade" is a highly influential 1952 article by John Gallagher and Ronald Robinson.
 They argued that the New Imperialism of the 1880s, especially the Scramble for Africa, was a continuation of a long-term policy in which informal empire, based on the principles of free trade, was favoured over formal imperial control.
 The article helped launch the Cambridge School of historiography.
 Gallagher and Robinson used the British experience to construct a framework for understanding European imperialism that swept away the all-or-nothing thinking of previous historians.
 They found that European leaders rejected the notion that "imperialism" had to be based upon formal, legal control by one government over a colonial region.
 Much more important was informal influence in independent areas.
 According to Wm.
 Roger Louis, "In their view, historians have been mesmerized by formal empire and maps of the world with regions colored red.
 The bulk of British emigration, trade, and capital went to areas outside the formal British Empire.
 Key to their thinking is the idea of empire 'informally if possible and formally if necessary.'"
 Oron Hale says that Gallagher and Robinson looked at the British involvement in Africa where they, "found few capitalists, less capital, and not much pressure from the alleged traditional promoters of colonial expansion.
 Cabinet decisions to annex or not to annex were made, usually on the basis of political or geopolitical considerations."

 Reviewing the debate from the end of the 20th century, historian Martin Lynn argues that Gallagher and Robinson exaggerated the impact.
 He says that Britain achieved its goal of increasing its economic interests in many areas, "but the broader goal of 'regenerating' societies and thereby creating regions tied as 'tributaries' to British economic interests was not attained."
 The reasons were: